Tarunsundar/SmartMachineConditionMonitoringSystem/README.md

 # SmartMachineConditionMonitoringSystem
-This is a C/C++ program written to use Arduino Nicla sense me, microcontroller to Monitor the condition of Industrial Machine using it's inbuilt sensors, predict machine fault beforehand, alert the supervisor and also record the sensor readings for fault prediction.
+This is a C++ program written to use Arduino Nicla sense me, microcontroller to Monitor the condition of Industrial Machine using it's inbuilt sensors, predict machine fault beforehand, alert the supervisor and also record the sensor readings for fault prediction.